jkvin114/jkvin114/README.md

 ### Hi there 👋

-- I graduated MSCS in Feb 2024 at the University of Massachusetts Amherst.
+- Master's in Computer Science at the University of Massachusetts Amherst.
 - Backend software engineer/ML engineer intern at [Odin Inc.](https://odin-inc.com/).
+- Personal projects:
   - 🎲[Snakes-and-Ladders-RPG](https://jkvin114.github.io/Snakes-and-Ladders-RPG-wiki/index.html) is a web multiplayer boardgame project created using Node.js and MongoDB.
   - ⌛️[ChronoDB](https://jkvin114.github.io/chronodb-lite) is a timeline database maker, with chronological data visualization options.

 <!--
 **jkvin114/jkvin114** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.